Main Menu¶

 Devices with direct access to power and ground do not require a

-that can measure ap(t,f).LF circuits do not require
+port.rfreceiverthat can measure \(a_p(t, f)\).LF circuits do not require